KYVENetwork/docs/docs/validators/protocol_nodes/pools/dydx_state-sync/introduction.md

 ## General Setup

-If you want to participate in the Cronos // State-Sync pool you will have to run KSYNC with a set up Cronos node which will act as the data source for the KYVE protocol validator.
+If you want to participate in the dYdX // State-Sync pool you will have to run KSYNC with a set up dYdX node which will act as the data source for the KYVE protocol validator.

 This is required because KSYNC enables the requesting of deterministic state-sync snapshots in order to validate and archive them.
-Therefore, KSYNC is using already validated Cronos data of the [Cronos pool](https://app.kaon.kyve.network/#/pools/6) to feed the node with blocks and serves the created snapshots through an implemented server.
-With that setup, a user who wants to join this pool first has to sync his Cronos node with KSYNC to the current height of the latest created snapshot and then start the actual KYVE protocol validator.
+Therefore, KSYNC is using already validated dYdX data of the [dYdX pool](https://app.kaon.kyve.network/#/pools/6) to feed the node with blocks and serves the created snapshots through an implemented server.
+With that setup, a user who wants to join this pool first has to sync his dYdX node with KSYNC to the current height of the latest created snapshot and then start the actual KYVE protocol validator.

-This architecture diagram summarizes the setup of the Cronos // State-Sync integration on KYVE:
+This architecture diagram summarizes the setup of the dYdX // State-Sync integration on KYVE:

 <p align="center">
   <img width="90%" src="/img/tendermint-ssync-archway.png" />